 I don’t even know how to begin.
-There are so many needs- my kids, my friends, my spouse, that “issue,” an urgent request…and then there’s me, oh my; I’m already discouraged and I haven’t even begun to pray!
+There are so many needs- my kids, my friends, my spouse, that “issue,” an urgent request…and then there’s me, oh my; I’m already discouraged, and I haven’t even begun to pray!

 I spend a lot of time hanging out with young Moms.
-Recently in three separate conversations I was asked,
+Recently in three separate conversations, I was asked,

 Actually, I do have a plan.

 Monday’s theme is our relationship with the Lord.
 (Matthew 6:33).
 I begin by praying the Lord’s Prayer inserting each of our names within the prayer.
-I pray for discipline in quiet times, a hunger for God’s word, and whatever relates to this theme.
+Next, I pray for discipline in quiet times, a hunger for God’s word, and whatever relates to this theme.

-Wednesday the theme is close friends.
+Wednesday, the theme is close friends.
 Girls need a soul sister.
 Guys need guys even though they may not recognize it.
 We need friends with whom we can be completely vulnerable—friends who’ll push us to Christ and to our mates, folks who’ll challenge us, cry with us, and stick with us.

 Thursday’s theme is boldness to proclaim Christ.
 (Psalm 138:3).
-I pray for confidence, courage and conviction, especially for the next generation.
+I pray for confidence, courage, and conviction, especially for the next generation.

-Saturdays are reserved for extended family and Sundays are simply for worship!
+Saturdays are reserved for extended family, and Sundays are simply for worship!

 In addition to family prayers each day, I pray for different groups.
-One day it may be friends looking for mates, another for friends struggling with infertility, a day for our church staff, a day for friends in other locations, a day for specific Hollywood actors and actresses to come to Christ, a day for each of the girls in my Bible studies, a day for ministries abroad, a day for special people to come to Christ, a day for our country’s leadership and so forth.
+For example, one day it may be friends looking for mates, another for friends struggling with infertility, a day for our church staff, a day for friends in other locations, a day for specific Hollywood actors and actresses to come to Christ, a day for each of the girls in my Bible studies, a day for ministries abroad, a day for special people to come to Christ, a day for our country’s leadership and so forth.

-It may sound overwhelming but dividing subjects up into days keeps me from feeling discouraged.
-I constantly add to my pages and they are messy.
+It may sound overwhelming, but dividing subjects up into days keeps me from feeling discouraged.
+I constantly add to my pages, and they are messy.